samryan18/blog/_posts/2020-3-6-guess-who.md

 3. How many characters has player 2 narrowed it down to?

 ##### Action
-An "action" is just... well an action that a user can take.
+An **action** is just... well an action that a user can take.

 In this case, users can ask about a binary trait.
 Let's break this down a bit.

-**Example situation:** There are 10 characters left and 1 of them has pink hair, and the user asks "does your character have pink hair?"
+> **Example situation:** There are 10 characters left and 1 of them has pink hair, and the user asks "does your character have pink hair?"
 This is an action.
 I am encoding actions by how many characters their question applied to.
 Since they asked about pink hair, this applies to 1 character.

 Furthermore, since they can only ever get the same information from asking something like "does your character *NOT* have pink hair?" (which applies to 9 charaters), I treat actions M and X-M as the same.
-So I capture the bottom half of the action space $$A \in 1...X/2$$.
+So I capture the bottom half of the action space $$a \in 1...X/2$$.
 There is also one other action, which is making an actual guess.
 I encode this as action 0.
-So the action space can be represented as $$A \in 0...X/2$$
+So the action space can be represented as $$a \in 0...X/2$$

 ##### Reward
-A reward is a tangible benefit to an agent.
+A **reward** is a tangible benefit to an agent.
 In this case, there are two possible rewards: winning and losing.
 We encode these as +1 and -1.

 ##### Policy
 A mapping of states to actions.
 Call this $$A$$.